CIEE Yonsei University

 The program curriculum focuses on Korean and East Asian Studies.
 Qualified students can choose to take courses in Korean at the university.
 The library has a collection of roughly one million books.
 Students have access to the campus’s numerous computer labs.
 Strict penalties for drug possession and use!
 CIEE recruits and trains students from universities across greater Seoul metropolitan area to assist CIEE participants with language study as well as help them adjust to their new environment and expand their understanding of Korean culture.
 In addition to organizing various social events for the CIEE participants, these student assistants, known as Seoul Mates, help with CIEE orientation, field trips and other cultural activities.
 Through ongoing interactions with these local students, on both a one-on-one and group basis, the CIEE participants are able to meet local Korean students and learn firsthand about student life in Seoul.

-Art History, Astronomy, Atmospheric Science, Biology, Biology Technology, Business, Chemistry, Chemical Engineering, Chinese, Communications, Computer Science, East Asian Studies, Economics, History, International Relations, Korean Language, Law, Mathematics, Philosophy, Physics, Political Science, Religion, and Science and Engineering, Sociology, Social Work.
+Architecture, Art History, Astronomy, Atmospheric Science, Biology, Biology Technology, Business, Ceramic Engineering, Chemistry, Chemical Engineering, Chinese, Civil and Environmental Engineering, Communications, Computer Science, Computer Science Engineering, East Asian Studies, Economics, Electrical and Electronic Engineering, History, Industrial Engineering, International Relations, Korean Language, Law, Mathematics, Mechanical Engineering, Philosophy, Physics, Political Science, Religion, and Science and Engineering, Sociology, Social Work, Urban Planning and Engineering

 Note: Changes occur frequently.
 Students are responsible for finding the classes they need and consulting the official site of the institution.

 Orientation: Includes course registration and Language Placement Exam.